 “Upgrades to Chatswood Public School will include up to 53 classrooms with special programs and support classrooms while Chatswood High School will include up to 123 classrooms with special support classrooms,” Ms Mitchell said.

 “Darlington will benefit from 19 teaching spaces, a special programs room, canteen and a library.”

-Minister for Planning and Public Spaces, Rob Stokes, commented that the projects would provide world-class education facilities while aiding the State’s economic recovery.
+Minister for Planning and Public Spaces, Rob Stokes, commented that the projects will provide world-class education facilities while aiding the State’s economic recovery.

 “These approvals are among hundreds of projects we’re driving through the planning system to create thousands of jobs and boost our economic recovery,” Mr Stokes said.

 “The school projects in Chatswood alone will deliver 266 jobs during construction.”

 The Chatswood and Darlington projects are part of the historic $7 billion investment over the next four years, continuing the program to deliver 200 new and upgraded schools to support communities right across NSW.

 For more information about the Chatswood schools visit the Department of Planning, Industry and Environment’s Major Projects webpage.